lordbenedikt/skeletal_animation_2d_remake/Readme.md

 A WebAssembly demo of the application can be found here: https://lordbenedikt.github.io/skeletal_animation_2d_remake/

+This app was implemented as addition to my bachelor thesis, which can be viewed [here](thesis/thesis.pdf).

 ## User Manual

 The editor allows the creation of a hierarchical bone structure and the generation of a 2D mesh from a simple png-file.
 Meshes can be bound to one or multiple bones and they will be deformed when the corresponding bones are moved, rotated or scaled.
 It is possible to create animations.
 An animation consists of keyframes.
 Between keyframes sufficient frames to create a fluent animation will be generated using interpolation.
 The nature of interpolation can be specified per keyframe by changing the easing function.
 The editor also supports animation layering and additive animation blending.